Skip to main content

 Climate Adaptation and Estuaries

-Rising sea levels will move ocean and estuarine shorelines by inundating lowlands, displacing wetlands, and altering the tidal range in rivers and bays.
-Storm surges resulting from more extreme weather events can increase the areas subject to periodic inundation.
+Sea level rise moves ocean and estuarine shorelines.
+This results in inundation of lowlands, wetlands displacement, and tidal range alterations in rivers and bays.
+In addition, storm surges resulting from more extreme weather events can increase the areas subject to periodic inundation.

 Increased frequency and intensity of rainfall can lead to greater stormwater runoff, erosion, and sedimentation.
 Greater nutrient, pollution or sediment introduction in an estuary can threaten estuarine ecosystem function.